Owusu-Desmond/Owusu-Desmond/README.md

 <h1 align="center">Hi there👋
 <br>Be glad 😃🙋🏼 to see Desmond Owusu Ansah</h1>

-<p><i>A multitalented <ins><b>Full-Stack Web</b></ins> developer with pragmatic experience in developing, and spending full-time concerned on building awesome and unique projects to bring new terminologies together.
-Having the vision, strategy, and execution in an unstructured and resource-constrained environment.</i></p>
+<p><i>I'm <ins><b>Full Stack Web Developer</b></ins> with 2 years of experience in front-end and back-end development using languages such as JavaScript, Ruby, HTML, and CSS and frameworks such as React, Node.js, and Rails.
+Strong problem-solving and attention to detail skills, resulting in the successful development and maintenance of multiple web applications.
+Excellent communication skills and ability to work in fast-paced environments</i></p>

 ## 👨🏻‍💻 &nbsp; More About Me